 - A. Continuance.
 A nonconforming structure may continue to exist, subject to the provisions of this section. - B. Damage.
-A nonconforming structure damaged or destroyed by fire, explosion, earthquake, flood, or other natural or manmade-human-caused act to an extent of more than seventy-five percent of the appraised value of the structure thereof, according to the assessor's record, may be restored only if made to conform to all current regulations of the district in which it is located. - C. Improvements.
-Work exceeding seventy-five percent of the appraised value of the structure may be permitted by a use permit. - D. C. Maintenance-General.
-Ordinary maintenance and repairs may be made to any legal nonconforming structure, residential or non-residential, except as provided in subsection B of this section, provided no structural alterations are made and provided such work does not exceed fifteen percent of the appraised value of the structure in any one-year period, except as provided in subsection B of this section.
-Other repairs or alterations may be permitted by a use permit. - E. D. Maintenance of Residential Structures.
-Rehabilitation, repair, alteration, and/or addition to any Major Repairs and Renovation for Non-Conforming Residences More extensive renovations and repairs beyond those covered by subsection C may be allowed for nonconforming residential structures in a residential zoning district that is a legal nonconforming structure may be made, provided such work does not exceed seventy-five percent fifty percent of the appraised value of the structure, as determined by the latest county

-- assessment roll, in any one-year period, and does not extend or enlarge the nonconformity. - E. Use Permit Required.
+A nonconforming structure damaged or destroyed by fire, explosion, earthquake, flood, or other natural or human-caused act to an extent of more than seventy-five percent of the appraised value of the structure thereof, according to the assessor's record, may be restored only if made to conform to all current regulations of the district in which it is located. - C. Maintenance-General.
+Ordinary maintenance and repairs may be made to any legal nonconforming structure, residential or non-residential, provided no structural alterations are made and provided such work does not exceed fifteen percent of the appraised value of the structure in any one-year period, except as provided in subsection B of this section. - D. Major Repairs and Renovation for Non-Conforming Residences More extensive renovations and repairs beyond those covered by subsection C may be allowed for nonconforming residential structures in a residential zoning district, provided such work does not exceed fifty percent of the appraised value of the structure, as determined by the latest county assessment roll, in any one-year period, and does not extend or enlarge the nonconformity. - E. Use Permit Required.
 Maintenance, repair, and renovation work exceeding the limits identified in subsections C and D shall require a Use Permit, in accordance with the provisions of Section 17.20.040 and shall not extend or enlarge the nonconformity.